cjmet/AhMediaPlayer/README.md

     _label.BindingContext = null;
     _label.BindingContext = tmp;
     ```
-1. 1. &nbsp; IQueryable and Union, Intersect, Except?
+1. &nbsp; IQueryable and Union, Intersect, Except?
 1. &nbsp; Predicate Builder for search and filter.
-    1. &nbsp;  var \_songs = \_context.Songs.Where(s => s.___\{TypeVariable\}___.Contains(_searchText)).ToList(); ???
 1. &nbsp; ExecuteUpdate on linked Songs item in Playlists?
-See code.
-1. &nbsp; Program Logic? of Locking Playlist 1 as internal "All Songs" Playlist"?
-Does this go in the API, Interface, or Repository? ...
-I Feel like this should be in the repository so that incoming API calls can't Fubar a database?
-Deleting from All Songs would also be different, in that it will just be added back next time it scans.... shouldn't we mark it deleted and hide it instead?
-Or is this getting too much into the program logic arena?
-And should go into a shared program logic?
-But then how do you add that to an API, such that the raw API doesn't fubar working Db Systems and other shared applications?
 ---
 1. &nbsp; What is the correct place to put the second window's initialization code?
 1. &ensp; What is the correct way to Check that a window element is open and finished rendering before trying to access it?